-However, if you don’t need to have it you can use your theme customization options to remove it (if your theme supports), otherwise putting sorts of things like widgets, tag clouds, and other items it’s not a good way to fill it.
+However, if you don’t need to have it you can use your theme customization options to remove it (if your theme supports it), otherwise putting sorts of things like widgets, tag clouds, and other items it’s not a good way to fill it.

 However, It’s a good idea to get repeat visits by adding an email subscription widget to the sidebar.
 So, you can use email marketing services like Constant Contact to do it.

-Also, don’t forget to focused on increasing your page views by adding a recommended post list or most popular post list!
+Also, don’t forget to focus on increasing your page views by adding a recommended post list or the most popular post list!

-If you’re on WordPress, you can use the Floating Widget WordPress plugin to makes your widgets stay in the visible screen area when the page is scrolled up or down.
+If you’re on WordPress, you can use the Floating Widget WordPress plugin to make your widgets stay in the visible screen area when the page is scrolled up or down.